Version 2.0 — Released April 2026

 6.2 Annual Facility Use Report

-The Superintendent or designee shall prepare and present an annual facility-use report to the Board of Education.
+The Superintendent or designee shall prepare and present an annual facility-use report to the Board of Education or an appropriate Board committee responsible for facilities oversight.

-• Summary of incidents, violations, or claims related to facility use; and
+- Summary of incidents, violations, or claims related to facility use

 6.3 Policy, Program and Audit Review

-The Board shall review this policy, and the Superintendent or designee shall review related Administrative Regulations and the overall facility-use program at least once every three years—or more frequently as needed—to ensure alignment with law, operations, and community needs.
+The Board shall review this policy, and the Superintendent or designee shall review related Administrative Regulations and the overall facility-use program, at least once every two years—or more frequently as needed—to ensure alignment with law, operations, and community needs.

 This review shall include analysis of usage data, cost recovery performance, and equity of access across sites and user categories.
 The Superintendent may also commission a Facility Use Audit or equivalent evaluation to assess program effectiveness, policy compliance, and opportunities for improvement.

-Findings from such reviews shall be presented to the Board and used to inform future updates to policy, rates, and operational practices.
+Findings from such reviews shall be presented to the Board or an appropriate Board committee and used to inform future updates to policy, rates, and operational practices.

 6.4 Commitment to Continuous Improvement